SeBassTian23/SeBassTian23/README.md

 ## Hi, I'm Sebastian 👋

-For the past 11 years, I worked at Michigan State University on a project to better understand the regulation of photosynthesis in highly dynamic environments by developing tools to access photosynthetic phenotypes outside the lab.
+My background includes 11 years at Michigan State University focused on a project to better understand the regulation of photosynthesis in highly dynamic environments by developing tools to access photosynthetic phenotypes outside the lab.
+Currently I'm supporting the Jan IngenHousz Institute in building new Open Science Plattform.

 Tinkering around with electronics and software, I like to work and build projects, that are not just hacks but integrate into my everyday life.